jericson/uss-lox/rules.md

 instruments of war.
 In the Pacific theater, US submarines disrupted Japanese shipping of supplies, material and personnel.
-Unlike the German wolf pack strategy, US submarine captains usually operated independently. _USS Lox_ follows a (fictional) Salmon-class boat on patrol off the coast of Japan.
-You are the captain responsible for 58 officers and enlisted submariners.
-Your mission is to sink as much enemy shipping as possible.
+Unlike the German wolf pack strategy, US submarine captains usually operated independently.
+As the captain of the _USS Lox_, a (fictional) Salmon-class boat, you are responsible for 58 officers and enlisted submariners.
+Your mission is to disrupt Japanese war operations by sinking as much shipping as possible.

 [![USS Salmon](uss-salmon.jpg)](http://www.navsource.org/archives/08/08182.htm)